the-ahuja-lab/Gcoupler/README.md

 | k | Fold value (int) for model cross validation on the best hyperparameters (Default: 3) |
 | params | A dictionary with parameter names as key and respective grid as value |

-User can either opt for Gcoupler predefined hyperparameter grid for the selected model of interest, for HPT
+User can either opt for Gcoupler predefined hyperparameter grid for the selected model of interest for HPT

 OR

-User can also specify the range of each hyperparameter for the selected model of interest, for HPT
+User can also specify the range of each hyperparameter for the selected model of interest for HPT

 Modifiable Hyperparameter list:
 | Model | Parameters | Data type |